Port Washington Water Pollution Control District: Statistics

-District board
+Administration

 Being a special tax district, the Port Washington Water Pollution Control District is governed by a board of commissioners, consisting of a superintendent and elected commissioners; commissioners are elected to three-year terms, and the elections are staggered.

-As of December 2023, the Superintendent of the Port Washington Water Pollution Control District is Windsor J. Kinney, and the Board of Commissioners consists of Donald A. Kurz, Melanie Cassens, and Arduino Marinelli.
+As of December 2025, the Superintendent of the Port Washington Water Pollution Control District is Windsor "Win" J. Kinney, and the Board of Commissioners consists of Brandon Kurz, Melanie Cassens, and Arduino "Eddy" Marinelli.